SetProtocol/STIPS/STIPS/STIP-009.md

 2. Creation Parameters are validated:
     - If assets are defined, asset list must match components

-3. A Set Token is deployed using SetTokenCreator
+3. A SetToken is deployed using SetTokenCreator

 4. A DelegatedManager is deployed with the DelegatedManagerFactory as the temporary `owner` until after initialization
     - If assets are defined, constructor param *useAssetAllowlist* is set to true, false otherwise.